iszczesniak/cpp/memory/index.md

 Here's a sample of implementation of the constructor elision and the temporary materialization.
-We are not returning anything, but pass a reference to an object where we want to have the return value created.
+We are not returning anything, but pass a pointer where we want to have the return value created.
 We need to call a destructor right after the variable initialization (so that we have the memory allocated, and so that destructor is called right before the main function returns), but a compiler doesn't do it in its implementation.

 ```cpp
 {% include_relative implementation.cc %}